Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

  + Access to create a Database
  + Access to create an Integration
  + Account has accepted [external offering terms](https://docs.snowflake.com/en/developer-guide/udf/python/udf-python-packages#getting-started)
-* Free API Key from [OpenWeather](https://openweathermap.org/)
+* Free API key from [OpenWeather](https://openweathermap.org/) (The steps to get an API key are covered later in this quickstart)

 ### What you will Build

-* A Notebook that can pull weather data into a bronze layer
+* A Notebook that can pull weather data into a bronze layer, as part of a [Medallion Architecture](https://dataengineering.wiki/Concepts/Medallion+Architecture)

 <!-- ------------------------ -->
 ## Creating the Notebook